Gambia swears in several homegrown judges - Nigeria Today

 The judges have adjourned Jammeh’s case until May 24.

-The post Gambia swears in several homegrown judges appeared first on Vanguard News.
+The post Gambia swears in several homegrown judges appeared first on The Independent Uganda:.

 Do you something awesome to share with the world?
 Click here to share